 Dr Joanna Kopaczyk

-- Lecturer in English Language and Linguistics (English Language & Linguistics)
+- Lecturer in Scots and English (English Language & Linguistics)

 I'm a historical linguist with a special interest in the medieval and early modern history of the Scots language.

 I use corpus-driven methods to uncover textual standardisation and I'm also interested in formulaicity in language, as revealed through all kinds of repetitive patterns.
 I have recently co-edited books on Applications of Pattern-Driven Methods in Corpus Linguistics (John Benjamins, 2018) and on Binomials in the History of English (Cambridge University Press, 2017), such as to grant and to give, law and order, back and forth, which are prime examples of formulaicity and repetition.

 I find it fascinating to explore legal texts composed in medieval Scottish burghs, since this is where the Scots language came to the fore as an official and formal means of communication.
 I have studied this evolving vernacular legal discourse in my 2013 book, The Legal Language of Scottish Burghs (Oxford University Press) and introduced the communities of practice framework to historical linguistic studies (Communities of Practice in the History of English, co-ed. with Andreas H. Jucker, John Benjamins, 2013).
 More recently, I was part of the FITS team at the University of Edinburgh (From Inglis to Scots: Mapping sounds to spellings) and worked on reconstructing the relationships between the proliferation of spelling variants and their postulated sound values in pre-1500 legal and administrative Scots texts.
 In our publications (Kopaczyk et al. 2018, Maguire et al. 2019, Molineaux et al. forthcoming), we have introduced corpus methods to the study of historical phonology and rewritten the histories of several sound changes postulated for Scots.
 We have also co-edited a volume of cutting-edge research on Historical dialectology in the digital age (Edinburgh University Press, 2019).